instructor-ai/instructor/README.md

 )
 ```

-Now if you use a IDE, you can see the type is correctly inferred.
+Now if you use an IDE, you can see the type is correctly inferred.

 ![type](./docs/blog/posts/img/type.png)